jmshrv/mcscan-rs/README.md

 # Performance

 It's decently fast.
 Most of the time here was spent waiting for the last few to time out.
+The program checks 256 servers at a time asynchronously.

 `Processed 3319 servers in 00:02:30 (2037 failed)`